How to Increase and Optimize Good (HDL) Cholesterol

 - Drink Alcohol in moderation – Alcohol consumption in moderation has been linked with higher levels of good cholesterol.
 For healthy adults, it refers to one drink a day for men or women of all ages older than 65 and two drinks a day for those under 65.

 - Supplements – The research has shown positive results when taking evident dietary supplements like Soltea soft gels.
-These supplements ensure optimal cholesterol health, contain theaflavin super extract from enriched green tea, are caffeine-free, and are suitable for your heart health.
+These supplements ensure optimal cholesterol health, contain theaflavin super extract from enriched green tea (Decaffeinated), and are suitable for your heart health.
 Feel free to consult the doctor if you want to before taking any supplement.

 There are many benefits of increased HDL cholesterol, as follows.